frankhecker/infoblox-public/aws/README.md

     # List ID of Internet gateway attached to VPC 10.192.16.0/20.
     list_igw_aws.sh -v 10.192.16.0/20

+    # Create an Internet gateway "Test IGW" and attach it to VPC my-vpc.
+    create_igw_aws.sh my-vpc "Test IGW"

+    # Detach the Internet gateway "Test IGW" from its VPC and delete it.
+    delete_igw_aws.sh "Test IGW"

 As implied above, the scripts allow VPCs, subnets, and gateways to be identified by ID, name (i.e., the value of the "Name" tag), or address